 We pride ourselves on our perfectionism in everything we undertake, so it’s likely no shock to you that we believe your business requires an impeccable logo design.
 This isn’t mere hyperbole; your logo will be the emblem that represents your brand everywhere it appears, making it vital that it encapsulates your core message.
 It must exude personality and draw attention without becoming overly complex or cluttered.
-It should harmonize the right colour scheme and symbolism without falling into the traps of being dull, garish, or overly ambiguous.
+It should harmonise the right color scheme and symbolism without falling into the traps of being dull, garish, or overly ambiguous.
 It’s a delicate balance, akin to walking a metaphorical tightrope without much of a safety net below.
 If you’re embarking on the journey of graphic logo design and find yourself in need of guidance, our Perth professionals in web design and graphic design are here to offer their insights.
 Read on.

-Understanding Colour Psychology
+Understanding Color Psychology

 - Pink: Represents femininity and fun (e.g., Victoria’s Secret, Barbie)